- Academic Records

 What is academic probation?

 Students placed on academic probation may continue to enroll in classes.
 Students are encouraged to seek advice from their academic advisor about future enrollments.
 Students on academic probation may not enroll in more than 15 semester hours during any Fall and Spring semester of academic probation.
 Students who are admitted to the University on probation (both freshmen and transfers) must earn a 2.00 GPA during their first semester at UCM to continue enrollment.
-Some exceptions may apply for students in the TSP program.

 How long will I be on probation?